Graylog2/documentation/pages/archiving/setup.rst

 Make sure to tune this **carefully** to avoid any negative impact on your message indexing throughput and search speed!

+.. _archive-config-option-streams-to-archive:

+Streams To Archive
+^^^^^^^^^^^^^^^^^^

+This option can be used to select which streams should be included in the archive.
+With this you are able to archive only your important data instead of archiving everything that is arriving in Graylog.

+.. note:: New streams will be archived automatically.
+If you create a new stream
+          and don't want it to be archived, you have to disable it in this configuration dialog.

 .. _archive-config-index-retention: